Georgia Southern University: Herty Advanced Material Development Center

 Georgia Southern University welcomed Georgia Governor Nathan Deal to campus in April 2012 to sign Georgia Senate Bill 396 into law transferring management of the Herty Advanced Materials Development Center to the university.
 The new legislation, which aligned the university and Herty to create the Georgia Southern University Herty Advanced Materials Development Center, is designed to enhance economic and business development in the state of Georgia.
 The alignment became effective July 1, 2012.
 Herty's clients are currently focused in the transportation, forest and paper related products, building materials, energy and the environment and bio-products industries.

-The Herty Advanced Material Development Center, which is located near the Port of Savannah, is named for the chemist, businessman and academic Charles Herty (1837-1938), who revolutionized the nation's naval stores industry through innovations in turpentine and paper making in the early 1900s.
+The Herty Advanced Material Development Center, which is located near the Port of Savannah, is named for the chemist, businessman and academic Charles Herty (1837–1938), who revolutionized the nation's naval stores industry through innovations in turpentine and paper making in the early 1900s.
 Herty devised the first system for manufacturing newsprint from southern pines, giving the South a tremendously successful cash crop.
 His first experiments on southern pines were conducted in a forest located on the university's campus.
 The university erected a plaque in 1935 noting the site.

-Student organizations
+Student life

 There are many types of organizations on campus, including professional, Greek letter, cultural, service and religious.
 The Armed Forces ROTC would be considered as a professional student organization while the Hispanic Student Association would be considered a cultural student organization.
 Other professional organizations include AITP.

 Political organizations include the Young Democrats and Young Americans for Liberty.
 The Young Democrats of Georgia Southern has established significant efforts in getting students to vote.
 These efforts include working with city and county officials to get a voting precinct on campus, and the Voter Action Program, which has a voter hotline and an email system to coordinate with students.